Srinijakk/Multilingual-AI-Image-Captioning-System/README.md

-# Multilingual-AI-Image-Captioning-System# 🌍 Multilingual AI Image Captioning System
+🌍 Multilingual AI Image Captioning System

 An advanced deep learning project that automatically generates **human-like captions** for images and **translates** them into multiple languages.
 This system combines **Computer Vision** and **Natural Language Processing (NLP)** using **CLIP** and **mBART50** models, making visual content accessible to a global audience.